Godzilla vs. Mechagodzilla: Development and writing

+The draft was ultimetely scrapped and reworked by director Jun Fukuda and screenwriter Hiroyasu Yamamura.
+The Gargua Aliens were replaced with the Black Hole Planet 3 Aliens, and Garguan was replaced with Mechagodzilla.
+Mothra was also scrapped, replaced by a new guardian monster initially named "King Barukan", before being redesigned and renamed to King Caesar.
+The character of King Caesar was based on an Okinawan tale about a shisa protecting a village from a dragon.

+Creature design

 As with all previous entries in the Godzilla film series, the kaiju characters featured in Godzilla vs. Mechagodzilla were depicted through suitmation.
 The body of the Mechagodzilla suit, worn by suit actor Kazunari Mori, was made from a polyethylene material, while the suit's head and hands were made using fibre-reinforced plastic.

 Release

 Cinema Shares' theatrical posters for the 1977 U.S release of the film.
 The film changed titles while in theaters from Godzilla vs. the Bionic Monster to Godzilla vs. the Cosmic Monster.

 Godzilla vs. Mechagodzilla was released in Japan on March 21, 1974, where it was distributed by Toho.

 The film was released in the United States in March 1977.
 It was released by Cinema Shares in the United States under the title Godzilla vs. the Bionic Monster where the film was shown predominantly at Saturday "kiddie" matinees.
 The Cinema Shares theatrical version deleted four minutes of credits, profanity and blood-letting from the film.
 Universal Television threatened to sue Cinema Shares over the use of the name "Bionic" in the film's title, as they owned the rights to The Six Million Dollar Man and The Bionic Woman TV series.
 The film title was quickly changed to Godzilla vs. the Cosmic Monster, which was also used for the 1977 U.K. theatrical release.